Juliet879/Linex-Kenya-/README.md

 Linex-Kenya is a mobile application that provides platform for an online market where people buy and sell goods,this may include brand new and also second hand items

 #Technologies Used
-Java
+-Java
-XML
+-XML
-Android-studio IDE
+-Android-studio IDE
-Gradle
+-Gradle
-Markdown
+-Markdown

 #SetUp/Installation Process
 Install Android Studio 2.2.*